ethrgeist/python-magic/README.md

 ## Installation

-The current stable version of python-magic is available on pypi and can be installed by running `pip install python-magic`.
+The current stable version of python-magic is available on pypi and can be installed by running `pip install python-magic-bin`.

 Other sources: